L.E.A.L.E.S. (Latino Education About Law Enforcement Services)

 - they were afraid to report crime to the police for fear of deportation.

-L.E.A.L.E.S. was formed in April 2005 to prevent and reduce crimes targeted at Latino community members who work on farms.
-The past few years have seen a reduction in those crimes due in part by increased reporting.
+The past few years have seen a reduction in these crimes due in part to increased reporting.